• Skip to primary navigation

 Ingredients on a counter top.

 • Pasta - Any type of dried pasta can be used in this recipe.
 Think about the size of your other ingredients (peas and diced onions) and choose your pasta accordingly.
-For this recipe, any small salad pasta would be a good choice.
+For this recipe, any small salad pasta would be a great choice.

-• Chicken broth can be substituted with vegetable broth or beef broth to add a different flavor.
+• Chicken broth - Can be substituted with vegetable broth or beef broth to add a different flavor.

 • Italian seasoning - Enhances the flavor of your pasta.
 Italian seasoning can be homemade or a store bought blend.